civilservicelgbt/civilservicelgbt.github.io/_events/2024-10-01-cs-lgbt-network-social-liverpool-november-2024.md

 layout: event
 title: CS LGBT+ Network Social - Liverpool - November 2024
-excerpt: Join fellow Civil Servants for the monthly Liverpool social this October.
+excerpt: Join fellow Civil Servants for the monthly Liverpool social this November.
 This is open to all Civil Servants in the LGBT+ Network.
 date: 2024-10-01T12:49:39.134Z
 event:
   host: Civil Service LGBT+ Network